Choose a college

-A: Transcripts are used by your assigned mentor to help develop your personalized Degree Plan.
-WGU requires that all transcripts of all previous academic work completed at other colleges or graduate schools be submitted for evaluation.
+A: Yes.
+Transcripts are used by your assigned mentor to help develop your personalized Degree Plan.
+WGU requires that transcripts of all previous academic work completed at other colleges or universities be submitted for evaluation.
 It is your obligation to request official transcripts from the institutions you have attended when applying for admission.
 At the present time, we don’t require a minimum grade point average (GPA) or SAT/ACT scores for admission.

 Q: Can I transfer previously earned college credits to WGU?

 A: Yes.
-If you have completed college coursework at another institution, you may have your transcripts evaluated and may be able to have some or all of the requirements for lower-division domains (i.e. subject areas) in a bachelor's degree program cleared through transfer credits.
+If you’re applying for a bachelor’s degree program and have completed college coursework at another institution, you may have your transcripts evaluated and may be able to have some or all of the requirements for lower-division courses cleared through transfer credits.
 In some programs, professional certifications may clear additional requirements.

-A: It really depends upon the match between the courses you took and the competencies in the WGU degree for which you are applying.
-Each WGU degree program specifies the "competencies" you must demonstrate or pass to receive your degree.
-Just having accumulated credits isn’t sufficient proof that you have cleared the competencies.
+A: It depends on how well the courses you’ve already taken match the competencies in the WGU degree program you’re applying for.
+Each WGU degree program specifies the competencies you must possess and demonstrate mastery of in order to receive your degree; having accumulated credits isn’t sufficient proof that you have mastered the competencies.
 Prior courses must be relevant.
-If your prior coursework directly matches the requirements for your WGU bachelor’s degree, you may be able to clear one or more required lower-division domains.
-However, if your coursework was in subject areas that don’t match WGU’s degree requirements, you may clear less than you hope.
+If your prior coursework directly matches the requirements for your WGU bachelor’s degree, you may be able to clear one or more required lower-division courses.
+However, if your coursework was in subject areas that don’t match WGU’s degree requirements, the amount of transfer credit you receive may be limited.

 Q: What credit hours can I expect to transfer into WGU?